Scarab Beetle: Japanese, Oriental and Asiatic Garden Beetles

 Crops that are affected by this pest:

-- R. Hazzard, adapted from Turf Management Update, Pat Vittum, Turf Entomologist, UMass, Beth Bishop, Michigan State University, Michael Seagraves, Cornell Cooperative Extension, and Ann Hazelrig, University of Vermont.
+Adapted from Turf Management Update, Pat Vittum, Turf Entomologist, UMass, Beth Bishop, Michigan State University, Michael Seagraves, Cornell Cooperative Extension, and Ann Hazelrig, University of Vermont.
 Updated by K. Campbell-Nelson, 2016.

 The Center for Agriculture, Food and the Environment and UMass Extension are equal opportunity providers and employers, United States Department of Agriculture cooperating.
 Contact your local Extension office for information on disability accommodations.
 Contact the State Center Director’s Office if you have concerns related to discrimination, 413-545-4800 or see ag.umass.edu/civil-rights-information.